mwororokevin/number-to-words-converter/README.md

-numbertowords
+Number to Words App Converter

 Converts positive whole numbers to words (A limit of 63 digits) The program takes a number as a string hence it will be able to process a number with a maximum of 63 digits.
 The string is converted into an array of type string with 3 or less digits long.
 They are then converted into words and they are put together to return the final output.
-With google the maximum number I can get converted is: 999 999 999 999 = nine hundred ninety-nine billion nine hundred ninety-nine million nine hundred ninety-nine thousand nine hundred ninety-nine
+With google the maximum number I can get converted is: 999 999 999 999 = nine hundred ninety-nine billion nine hundred ninety-nine million nine hundred ninety-nine thousand nine hundred ninety-nine.

-<<<<<<< HEAD
-Alt text

 This system will handle whole numbers upto: 999,999,999,999,999,999,999,999,999,999,999,999,999,999,999,999,999,999,999,999,999,999 which is: